 Changing jobs is probably one of the more difficult challenges a person goes through.
-But it doesn’t have to be as daunting a task and many make it out to be.
-Russ Bray has been helping people “change jobs” for over 25 years and knows exactly how that experience works.
+But it does not have to be as daunting a task and many make it out to be.
+Russ Bray has been helping people “change jobs” for over 30 years and knows exactly how that experience works.
 If this is one of your first job changes or you just need a reminder on what to expect be sure to review his job change preparation article.

 - Make sure the timing is right for your job search and that you can be reached in a timely fashion.
-You need to be able to return a call at least within 24 hours.
+You need to be able to return a call, email, or text within 24 hours or less.

 - Do not “hide” aspects of your job search from the recruiter.
 Our clients expect us to know where you are with regards to your search.
 If an interview is coming up that we did not arrange for you just let us know.
 Alert us to anything that affects your job search status.

-- Do not post your resume to job board sites or if you do ‘privatize’ or ‘disguise’ your resume.
+- Do not post your resume to job board sites if you want confidentiality.
 It’s never a good idea to alert your present employer to your job search by having them stumble upon your resume.

 - Follow the recruiter’s advice.
 We know you are intelligent and capable, but we do this for a living, every day.
 Be sure to read Southern Recruiting Solutions’ Interviewing Tips.